Frequently Asked Questions about Clear Light Buddhist Center

 Is there a class you would recommend for someone who is not familiar with Buddhism?

 Yes – We have many introductory level classes that you would enjoy and benefit from.
-These include Prayers for World Peace, Monday General Program, Free Monthly Open House and our monthly Saturday Introductory Workshops.
+These include Prayers for World Peace, Monday Night Meditation class, Simply Meditate on Wednesday evenings, free monthly Open House and our monthly Saturday Introductory Workshops.
 Check our website calendar for dates and times.
 We also offer beginner classes in other locations.

 Do I have to wear special clothes in the Temple?